openshift/installer/docs/user/openstack/README.md

 `openstack image create --container-format=bare --disk-format=qcow2 --file redhat-coreos-${RHCOSVERSION}-openstack.qcow2 redhat-coreos-${RHCOSVERSION}`

 **NOTE:** Depending on your OpenStack environment you can upload the RHCOS image as `raw` or `qcow2`.
-See [https://docs.openstack.org/image-guide/image-formats.html](Disk and container formats for images) for more information.
+See [Disk and container formats for images](https://docs.openstack.org/image-guide/image-formats.html) for more information.

 * The public network should be created by the OSP admin.
 Verify the name/ID of the 'External' network:
 ```